Fixed-Asset-Ratio-Trading/fixed-ratio-trading/README.md

 ### Overview

 The Fixed Ratio Trading contract includes a comprehensive delegate withdrawal system that allows authorized delegates to withdraw trading fees collected from swaps.
-This system is designed with multiple security layers and full transparency.
+This system prioritizes flexibility while maintaining transparency and basic security controls.

 ### Key Features

 #### **Multi-Delegate Support**
 - **Up to 3 delegates** can be assigned by the pool owner
 - **Pool owner is automatically** the first delegate upon pool creation
-- **Flexible delegate management** with add/remove capabilities
+- **Flexible delegate management** with immediate add/remove capabilities

 #### **Security Controls**
-- **24-hour cooldown period** between delegate changes (216,000 slots)
-- **Daily withdrawal limits** capped at 15% of total pool balance per token
+- **No withdrawal limits** - delegates can withdraw up to the total collected fees
 - **Pause protection** - all withdrawals blocked when pool is paused
 - **Owner-only delegate management** with signature verification